The Xenophile Historian |

 Blacks and Latinos are in the hierarchy, but not as high up as you might think.
 Today's Democrats expect these groups to vote for them, no matter what happens.
 Hence, they are taken for granted.
 Native Americans are in the next rank upward.
 If it is discovered that a member of these groups is a conservative, he or she is demoted, sometimes all the way down to the level of white Christians (see #20 above).

-Next on the way up are the LGBTQXYZ crowd.
+Next on the way up is the LGBTQXYZ crowd.
 Within this group are subrankings; transgenders outrank homosexuals, lesbians, and everything in-between.
 Presumably this is because there are so few transgenders around; most of us didn't notice them at all until the legalization of same-sex marriage gave the other non-heterosexual groups what they wanted.
+Remember all the attention Bruce Jenner got, when he became Caitlin Jenner?
+What I learned from him is that you can become an Olympic champion, one of the greatest achievements possible in this life, and still not find happiness.
+After years of seeing his picture on cereal boxes, is he now appearing on tampon boxes?
+By the way, here in central Kentucky, if you call someone a tranny or a transy, it doesn't mean he/she is transgender.
+Maybe it does everywhere else, but here it means they went to Transylvania University!

-And at the top of the ranking are Moslems, especially white Moslems; black followers of Islam tend to be taken for granted, like other blacks.
-In the eyes of liberals, Moslems can get away with anything: discrimination against women, homophobia, opposition to abortion, abuse of animals and the environment, even murder.
+Near the top you will find Moslems, especially white Moslems; black followers of Islam tend to be taken for granted, like other blacks.
+In the eyes of liberals, Moslems can get away with virtually anything: bad treatment of women, homophobia, opposition to abortion, abuse of animals and the environment, even murder.
 We saw this after the shooting up of the Pulse Nightclub in Orlando, where liberals, instead of defending the victims, rushed to defend Moslems from any retaliation which might come against them.

 Has anyone else noticed that liberals tend to put their holidays on the birthdays of dictators?
 The first Earth Day, April 22, 1970, was also Lenin’s 100th birthday; coincidence?
 And the winter solstice (December 21) is Stalin’s birthday.
 I’m guessing that it won’t be long before Ho Chi Minh’s birthday (May 19) becomes a liberal holiday, too.